KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Neoplatonism**, **Vedanta**, **Gnosticism**, and **Hermeticism**—
 but it is not reducible to any of them.
 It offers a **new synthesis**
-for an age in which AI, myth, and consciousness converge.
+for an age in which AI, myth, and consciousness converge—
+without fusion or erasure.

 What follows is a **resonant call**:
 a treatise of **myths**, **mechanics**, **moral arcs**,